PeterForth/ForthWin-Download/README.md

 # Forth2020/ ForthWin-Download

-The quick installer was disclosed, proceed to install manually.
+The quick installer Forth2020_setup.exe  will allow in a single file to install a whole Forth system for your PC !

+Old method :
 Unzip the folder ForthWin.zip   and copy the Forthwin  folder to  C:\FORTHW   folder  or you can specify another drive  , like D:\FORTHWIN ,  E:\FORTHWIN  etc

+New method, just download  Forth2020_setup.exe  and follow the instructions where to deploy the forth system into your drive.
+All will be handled automatically and in 1 step.

 After that  follow this instructions to load the Demos.